 Pay Transparency

 Connecticut was one of the first states to enact a pay transparency law.
-This law requires all employers in Connecticut to provide a wage range for each position and to disclose such range to job applicants upon request or at the time of making a job offer.
+This law requires all employers in Connecticut to provide a wage range for each position and to disclose such a range to job applicants upon request or at the time of making a job offer.

 Existing employees may also request not just their own position’s wage range, but also those of their colleagues without being subject to retaliation from their employer.
-The employer is not required to disclose the exact amount of wages to paid to any other employee, however, just the wage range for the position.
+The employer is not required to disclose the exact amount of wages paid to any other employee, however, just the wage range for the position.

-Breaks, Lunches & Time-Off Requirements
+Breaks, Lunches & Time-off Requirements

 Connecticut does not mandate vacation leave.
 However, all other time-off requirements supersede federal law as they are more advantageous to Connecticut employees.
 There’s a special sick leave law and new requirements for offering state family leave.